-On a general level, non-EEA nationals require an employment permit to work in Ireland (subject to certain limited exceptions).
-The Department of Business, Enterprise and Innovation policy is to promote the employment of Irish and EEA nationals before offering those jobs to non-EEA nationals.
+On a general level, non-EEA nationals (excluding nationals of Switzerland and the United Kingdom) require an employment permit to work in Ireland (subject to certain limited exceptions).
+The Department of Enterprise, Trade and Employment's policy is to promote the employment of Irish and EEA nationals before offering those jobs to non-EEA nationals.
 Certain categories of construction and building trades are ineligible for employment permits.